palden518/DBS101.github.io/_posts/2024-02-10-semesterworkplan.md

   #### Stage 2 (Week 13) - Implementation (20%)
   - Students will implement their database design using relational databases and will do a presentation on their work.
-  - The students will be assessed based on their understanding of the learning outcomes III-IX and are covered in units: III - VI
+  - The students will be assessed based on their understanding of the learning outcomes III-VI and are covered in units: III - VI
   - The report will be assessed on the following criteria:
     - Report Quality(organisation, clarity of writing) 	- 4.0%
     - Content						- 4.0%